 1. Rain Barrels: Any enclosed rain barrel with a diverter system (purchased separately or as part of unit) will be considered for reimbursement.
 Find out what a diverter system is through Earth Minded.

 2. Compost Bins: Only compost bins that are "closed bin", pre-fabricated units meant for outdoor use will be reimbursed.
 This will typically include tumblers and on-ground units.
 Reimbursements will not be applied to indoor composting units (vermicomposting or bokashi), homemade bins, or home-composting services such as Compost Columbus.
 If your unit does not come with a bottom, you may purchase one separately, or can rodent proof it yourself (DIY rodent proof bottoms are not eligible for part of the reimbursement cost).
 Click here to find out how to rodent proof your compost bin & tips on keeping rats out.

-3. Native Plants: Native perennials (plants that go dormant at the end of the growing season, but grow back every year), shrubs, grasses, and trees are highly recommended and preferred and will always be reimbursed.
+3. Native Plants & Trees: Native perennials (plants that go dormant at the end of the growing season, but grow back every year), shrubs, grasses, and trees are highly recommended and preferred and will always be reimbursed.
 We will NOT reimburse any cultivar/variety of an invasive plant species (such as purple loosestrife or Japanese barberry), annuals, or vegetables.
 Click here for our non-native, invasive species list for purchases we will not reimburse.
-See our Resource Guide for more information.
+See our Resource Guide for more information on native plants.